AmokSolderer/APC/DOC/LisyDebug.md

     ./run_lisy_mini

+These commands will run Lisy and print a complete log into your shell.

 ### Remote mode and Lisy updates

 The run_lisy_apc and run_lisy_mini commands are not automatically updated with your Lisy system when the update is done via Lisy Control.
 That means you have to change these scripts manually.
 Let's use the run_lisy_apc script as an example.
 Normally it looks as follows:

     sudo ./lisy/xpinmame.vid_lisy -nosound -skip_disclaimer -skip_gameinfo -nvram_directory /pinmame/nvram -rp /boot/lisy/lisy_m/roms lisy_apc
     #sudo /usr/local/bin/lisy -nosound -skip_disclaimer -skip_gameinfo -nvram_directory /pinmame/nvram -rp /boot/lisy/lisy_m/roms lisy_apc